Paloja2017/UFC-Report-in-Power-BI/README.md

 - Attempted Take Downs vs. Take Downs Made
 - Submission Attempt vs Submission Made
 - Significant Strikes
-- Target Strikest
+- Target Strikes
-- The type of strike that ended the Fight
+- Type of Finishing strike
-- Type of Submission technique that ended the Fight
+- Type of Finishing Submission

 All the above as numbers and as percentages.